How much will it cost to file an NIW petition?

 Why choose Mr. Thomas J. Arkell and Dunn Law Firm?

 While some firms brag about their volume, we firmly believe in quality over quantity.
-Every client is very important to our firm – they are not just a statistic.
+Every client is very important to our firm – he or she is not just a statistic.
 That is why we always start with an in person phone conversation and why we make ourselves available to our clients throughout the process.
 The Team personally reviews each case and only accepts the cases he believes will be approved.
 Having gone through the immigration process themselves, both Attorney Thomas Arkell and Attorney Jim Arkell know how important an approval is to his clients.
 Our success rate is OVER 99% on cases with a full refund over the last twenty years.

 How qualified is the Arkell Immigration Team

 The Arkell Immigration Team has over one hundred (100) years of collective experience in handling complex immigration matters.
 The team is led by Attorney Thomas Arkell and Attorney Jim Arkell.
 Tom Arkell earned both his undergraduate degree and his law degree from the University of Notre Dame (ranked in the top 25 law schools) and has been licensed to practice law for over twenty years.
 He is a member of the American Immigration Lawyers Association.
 Jim Arkell has been a licensed attorney for over 30 years and has presented on National Interest Waivers all over the U.S. including at MIT, the University of Michigan, Penn State University, the University of Notre Dame and the University of Illinois at Urbana-Champaign.

 What is a National Interest Waiver (NIW)?

 A NIW is a petition under the employment-based, second-preference immigration category that waives the labor certification and U.S. job offer.
 You must have at least a Master’s degree or equivalent to qualify under the NIW category.

 What factors are considered by USCIS to be beneficial to the national interest of the United States?